ItsMyFuneral/chatbot-app/README.md

     This may take a bit of time, but after it's run once, it doesn't need to be run again.

+4. Create api_key.txt in local copy of repository.

+    - Create file api_key.txt in root of repository
+    - Paste your Google API key with Geocoding, Places and Directions enabled to api_key.txt and nothing else.

-4. Launch development server using the following bash command in root of project
+5. Launch development server using the following bash command in root of project

     ```bash
     npm run start